Housing Adaptation Grant for People with a Disability

 If you are an older person and you need essential repairs to your home, the Housing Aid for Older People Grant may be more suitable for you.
 These schemes are administered by local authorities.

-If you are a tenant living in social housing, you may qualify for the Disabled Person’s Grant scheme.
+If you are a tenant living in social housing, you may qualify for the Disabled Person’s Grant Scheme.
 Contact the housing department of you your local authority for more information.

 If you plan to improve the energy efficiency of your home, you may qualify for the:

-Page edited: 20 November 2024
+Page edited: 11 December 2024